Scientific Name: Puma concolor

 IUCN Status: Least Concern

-Prey varies throughout the puma’s range, from small mammals and birds up to large deer, alpaca, wild pigs, mountain goats, and elk.
+Prey varies throughout the puma’s range, from arthropods, small mammals, birds, large deer, alpaca, wild pigs, sheep, mountain goats, and elk.

 Pumas breed year round and cubs can be born in any month, however in colder parts of its range, winter births are uncommon.
 Gestation lasts 82-98 days, averaging 92 days.
 Litters average 2-3 cubs, but they can have up to 6.